sumonst21/modheader/README.md

 <img src="https://static.modheader.com/screenshots/screenshot-caption-4.png">
 <img src="https://static.modheader.com/screenshots/screenshot-caption-5.png">

-## Forking and contribution
+## License

-Feel free to send pull requests to add new features to ModHeader.
-It will benefit everyone!
-That said, I reserve the rights to reject pull requests that does not seem useful, or if they add too much complexity for very little benefits.

-You may fork and redistribute ModHeader for a small group of friends / colleagues, but please do not impersonate ModHeader, or try to sell it for a profit.
-If you use ModHeader in any commercial product, please let me know.
+Although ModHeader is open source on GitHub, we do not want developers to fork and redistribute it without our permissions.
+This is to protect our efforts as well as prevent spread of malicious extensions that pretend to be ModHeader.
+You are free to fork and modify ModHeader for personal use.
+However, please reach out to us at support@modheader.com before redistributing your own version of ModHeader to other people.

+For more details on our terms of use and license, please consult https://modheader.com/terms.
+If you have questions, please reach out to us at support@modheader.com.

 ## Installation

 Run `npm install` first, then run `npm run start` to start development.
-The built packages will be in the build/ directory.
+The built packages will be in the dist/ directory.

 ## Selenium usage

 If you need to use ModHeader for Selenium tests, please visit: [modheader_selenium](https://github.com/bewisse/modheader_selenium)

+## Testing

+ModHeader has two sets of tests: unit tests and e2e tests.

+- Unit tests:

+  - Run using `npm run test` command.
+  - This will run all the unit tests (`*.test.js` files) in src/js/.

+- E2E tests:
+  - Run using `npm run test-e2e` command.
+  - This will run all the e2e-tests (`*.test.e2e.js` files) in e2e-tests/.
+  - This will bring up Chrome WebDriver and load the ModHeader extension in a browser to make sure all features are still working correctly.
+  - Before running this, before to build ModHeader using `npm run start` or `npm run build`